alexandruast/platform-inception/README.md

 * store archives/backups

 #### Changelog
-support for multi-container pods is out of the box, using custom job/compose files
+support for multi-container services is out of the box, using custom job/compose files
 Vagrant workstation support
-added tags support in pods, from yaml
+added tags support in services, from yaml
 lnav removed, as it adds nothing of value for a tail/grep power user
-added command line arguments support in pods, from yaml
+added command line arguments support in services, from yaml
-added environment variables support in pods, from yaml
+added environment variables support in services, from yaml
 decision to not implement consul/vault lockdown at this time, security needs per customer are very different
 td-agent-bit to listen on udp socket
 lnav ansible role